Learn how to make a beautiful loaf of crusty ciabatta bread from whey leftover from cheesemaking or, homemade yogurt.

 Place the bread in a 375 degree F oven (preheated of course), for 35-40 minutes.
 The outside will brown and sound hollow when tapped.
 Remove and allow to cool.

-I love love love this bread toasted and spread with butter, and I’ll be honest and tell you that I could finish the entire loaf myself if my kids didn’t stop me.
-I hope you find it as enjoyable as we do!
+I love love love this bread toasted and especially served with butter!
+I’ll be honest and tell you that I could finish the entire loaf myself if my kids didn’t stop me.
+I hope you find it as enjoyable as I do!